Skip to content

 Service Description

 The Co-located Stacking (STACK) service computes the co-location of single-band assets having different map projections and spatial resolutions on a common grid.
-It performs resampling and warping of the secondary datasets and the stacking of each secondary with the reference.
-The upsampling or/and downsampling of spatially overlapping datasets is performed on a common area (intersection based on STAC asset geometry) and is based only on pixel coordinates.
-The service requires input geocoded products, which are a prerequisite for the stacking service.
+It performs resampling and warping of the secondary assets and the stacking of each secondary with the reference.
+The upsampling or/and downsampling of spatially overlapping assets is performed on a common area (intersection based on STAC asset geometry) and is based only on pixel coordinates.
+The service requires input geocoded assets, which are a prerequisite for the stacking service.
 As an example, input single-band assets can be taken from multi-sensor Optical or SAR Calibrated Datasets, Results of other on-demand processing services, and Auxiliary Datasets.
 For more details find the section about inputs here.
+It can also generate assets from the co-located stack using band arithmetic (via s-expressions).
 Co-location results depend on the level of accuracy of geopositioning of source images.
 The Co-located Stacking processor is built with the GDAL VRT method1.
-It can also generate new assets from the co-located stack using band arithmetic.
+It can also generate new assets from the co-located stack using band arithmetic with symbolic expression (S-expression).

 Workflow